MartinBraquet/llm/README.md

 sampler = Sampler(
-    out_dir='kafka',  # output directory where the model has been saved seed=None,  # set the seed to any integer to remove randomness (i.e., always produce the same output for the same input) ) generated_text = sampler.generate_text(
+    out_dir='kafka',  # output directory where the model has been saved seed=None,  # set it to any integer to remove randomness (i.e., always produce the same output for the same input) ) generated_text = sampler.generate_text(
     prompt='My name is Martin and I am',  # prompt